1. Home

 DEPARTMENT FOR SCIENCE, INNOVATION AND TECHNOLOGY

 Collaborative project between meteorological services in South Africa and UK focusing on capacity building for improved weather and climate services, enabling mitigation of risk from extreme weather events.
-Research into improving representation of Climate Variability and change over Africa by using Machine Learning as a tool for Data Rescue.
+This includes development of modelling capability for enhanced early weather warnings and a capacity building training programme for severe weather forecasting.

 Start date 2024-4-1